pmccarthy/architecture/rfcs/0000-kuadrant-release-process.md

 There are a few reasons for this:

-- Delivering Unparalleled Value to Customers: Regular releases can provide customers with regular updates and improvements.
+- Delivering Unparalleled Value to Users: Regular releases can provide users with regular updates and improvements.
-  These updates can include new features and essential bug fixes, thus enhancing the overall value delivered to the customers.
+  These updates can include new features and essential bug fixes, thus enhancing the overall value delivered to the users.
 - Maximizing Deployment Efficiency: By releasing software at regular intervals, teams can align their activities with available resources and environments, ensuring optimal utilization.
 This leads to increased efficiency in the deployment process.
-- Risk Management: Regular releases can help identify and fix issues early, reducing the risk of major failures that could affect customers.
+- Risk Management: Regular releases can help identify and fix issues early, reducing the risk of major failures that could affect users.
 - Feedback Cycle: Regular releases allow for quicker feedback cycles.
 This means that any issues or improvements identified by users can be addressed promptly, leading to a more refined product over time.
 - Synchronization: Regular releases can help synchronize work across different teams or departments, creating a more